 Reflections on my NCAR summer internship working with Xarray and satellite data

-Tuesday, November 1st, 2022 (almost 2 years ago)
+Tuesday, November 1st, 2022 (about 2 years ago)

 I spent the 2022 summer as a Summer Internships in Parallel Computational Sciences (SIParCS) intern at the National Center for Atmospheric Research (NCAR) in Boulder, CO, working on Xarray.
 The advertisement for the project highlighted working on cloud-based remote sensing data workflows using Xarray – something that was intriguing to me as a geography Ph.D. student at the University of Utah who has spent many hours downloading and organizing data locally and on HPC servers.
 My prior experience with cloud-computing and cloud-hosted resources was very minimal; I’d heard people discuss cloud-hosted data and was somewhat familiar with the terms ‘AWS’, ‘S3 bucket’, ‘Zarr’, etc. but was otherwise unfamiliar with the landscape of cloud resources.